Tanja888/pands-project/README.md

 Iris data set includes three classes: Iris Setosa, Iris Versicolor and Iris Virginica with 4 attributes measured in centimeters: sepal length, sepal width, petal length and petal width.
 The total number of instances is 150.

 ## Setup
-Three libraries were needed for the analysis:
+Three libraries were used for the analysis:
 ```python
     import pandas as pd
     import matplotlib.pyplot as plt